Master Plumbers, Gasfitters and Drainlayers Inc

 - Development of a web colour palette for the Plumbers brand, as their logo consisted of one colour + white, and they had no other colours defined for the brand

-- Design of the site - including look & feel, graphics, and navigation - within a four-color design solution using colour as an ambient signifier to indicate to users which of the three main site sections they are in
+- Design of the site - including look & feel, graphics, and navigation - within a four-color design solution using colour as an ambient signifier to indicate to users which of the three main site sections you are in

-- Development of a set of 10 templates in four different colourways in pure CSS and HTML 4.01 Transitional, which Tom then integrated into the SilverStripe CMS
+- Development of a set of 10 templates in four different colourways in CSS and HTML 4.01 Transitional, which Tom then integrated into the SilverStripe CMS

 - Hand-coding in HTML 4.01 Transitional to a reasonable level of accessibility